Knightsepehr/LPWC-Helper/readme.md

 # LP WC Helper

 LP WC Helper is a WordPress plugin that aids in the integration of LearnPress and Woocommerce.
 This plugin adds a custom field to the product add/edit page that allows searching for LearnPress courses and their details.
+## Requirements

+In order to use the LP WC Helper plugin properly, you need to have the following installed and activated on your WordPress site:

+1. [WooCommerce](https://wordpress.org/plugins/woocommerce/): This is required for the LP WC Helper plugin to integrate LearnPress with WooCommerce.
+You can download and install WooCommerce from the WordPress plugin repository.
+2. [LearnPress](https://wordpress.org/plugins/learnpress/): This is the e-learning plugin that the LP WC Helper plugin integrates with WooCommerce.
+You can download and install LearnPress from the WordPress plugin repository.
+3. [LearnPress - WooCommerce Payment Methods Integration by thimpress](https://wordpress.org/plugins/learnpress-woocommerce-payment/): This plugin integrates the payment methods of WooCommerce with LearnPress.
+You can download and install this plugin from the WordPress plugin repository.

 ## Installation